IBM Stakeholders & Corporate Social Responsibility

 International Business Machines Corporation (IBM) actively engages its stakeholders and their interests through a holistic corporate social responsibility (CSR) strategy.
 Archie B. Carroll’s theory of corporate responsibility establishes the mutual influence between businesses and stakeholders.
 Stakeholders are individuals or groups that have interests in the business or its effects.
 IBM’s case involves emphasis on sustainability and related initiatives to ensure that the information technology business gradually reduces its impact on the natural environment.
 Also, Big Blue works on its corporate citizenship by supporting enhancements in its supply chain.
 For example, the company implements its standards to influence its suppliers into enhancing their corresponding CSR activities.
 As a major firm in the global market, IBM has significant influence on its stakeholders.
 It is essential that the company take steps to address its corporate responsibilities to help lead other organizations in various industries and markets.
 Such leadership is reflected in IBM’s corporate social responsibility strategy.

 Customers can gauge IBM’s attractiveness as an information technology business, based on its corporate social responsibility standing.
 For example, the company’s corporate responsibility initiatives for employees represent an aspect of this CSR standing.
 Business sustainability efforts also represent the company’s status as a corporate citizen.
 Ideally, IBM’s corporate social responsibility programs should address the interests of all major stakeholder groups.
-The quality and effectiveness of such programs and initiatives reflect the company’s long-term approach to strengthening the business and improving its brand image through stakeholder fulfillment.
+The quality and effectiveness of such programs and initiatives reflect IBM’s long-term approach to strengthening the business and improving its brand image through stakeholder fulfillment.

 IBM’s Stakeholder Groups & CSR Initiatives